tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   On the "Window" tab
-  you can tell the program to apply your [kvantum](setting-up-anki.html#kvantum) theme. crqt-ng can automatically copy selected text to the clipboard, which is handy when using [Yomichan Search](what-is-yomichan-search.html).
+  you can tell the program to apply your [kvantum](setting-up-anki.html#kvantum) theme. crqt-ng can automatically copy selected text to the clipboard, which is handy when using [Rikaitan Search](what-is-yomichan-search.html).
   To enable the feature, under the "Window" tab check "automatically copy when selected."

   To add a bookmark, select some text and press <kbd>Ctrl</kbd>+<kbd>B</kbd>.